freenas/freenas-docs/userguide/install.rst

    Adding a Storage Disk

-For ESX 5.0, Workstation 8.0, or Fusion 4.0 or higher, additional configuration is needed so that the virtual HPET setting does not prevent the virtual machine from booting.
+Virtual HPET hardware can prevent the virtual machine from booting on some older versions of VMware.
+If the virtual machine does not boot, remove the virtual HPET hardware:

-If running ESXi, right-click the VM and click :guilabel:`Edit Settings`.
+* On ESXi, right-click the VM and click :guilabel:`Edit Settings`.
 Click
   :menuselection:`VM Options --> Advanced --> Edit Configuration...`.
   Change :guilabel:`hpet0.present` from *TRUE* to *FALSE* and click :guilabel:`OK`.
 Click :guilabel:`Save` to save the new settings.

-For Workstation or Player, while in :guilabel:`Edit Settings`, click :menuselection:`Options --> Advanced --> File Locations`.
+* On Workstation or Player, while in :guilabel:`Edit Settings`, click :menuselection:`Options --> Advanced --> File Locations`.
   Locate the path for the Configuration file named :file:`filename.vmx`.
-Open that file in a text editor, change :guilabel:`hpet0.present` from *true* to *false*, and save the change.
+Open the file in a text editor and change :guilabel:`hpet0.present` from *true* to *false*, then save the change.